-You know what really irks us about student loans?
+Do you know what really irks us about student loans?

-Here we have a bunch of kids with little to no training or experience about how credit works taking out HUGE amounts of loans because they have no other means to pay for school.
+Here, we have a bunch of kids with little to no training or experience about how credit works, taking out HUGE amounts of loans because they have no other means to pay for school.
 The worst part is that students can get loans for everything, all at a hefty interest rate.
 In fact, many students use their loans for far more than legitimate education and living expenses (Cancun, anyone?) without realizing they’re racking up serious debt.
 Basically, lenders are taking advantage of financially naïve kids.